XII Corps (United States): World War II

-Lorraine

 At the beginning of September 1944, serious gasoline shortages forced an abrupt halt to General Patton's pursuit across northern France.
 Resuming its advance on 4 September, but facing shortages of gasoline and ammunition because of the allied logistical crisis, XII Corps now confronted a vastly changed tactical situation.
 A combination of German reinforcements and regained cohesion in the German forces (5th Panzer Army) confronting the U.S. Third Army resulted in dramatically increased German resistance in the region of Metz and Nancy in the Moselle River valley.
 From the German point of view, Lorraine (German: Lothringen) was seen as part of Germany and would be defended with bitter determination.

-Across the Moselle

 XII Corps assaulted across the Moselle River at Dieulouard on 13 September 1944, and heavy fighting ensued for three days as the Germans attempted to collapse the bridgehead.
 During 15–16 September, the corps liberated Nancy and Lunéville.
 The advance of XII Corps was met by an armored counterattack of the 5th Panzer Army.
 At Arracourt during 19–20 September 1944, the corps' U.S. 4th Armored Division destroyed two German Panzer brigades.
 Desperate fighting continued until 1 October 1944 for the area around Arracourt, Moyenvic, and Grémecey's forest.
 Resuming its advance, the corps pushed to the river Seille by 9 October 1944.

-To the Saar

 After resting and reorganizing for a month, XII Corps opened an offensive to reach the Saar River on 8 November 1944.
 Château-Salins was taken on 9 November, and the corps battled through firm German resistance to liberate Faulquemont on 20 November 1944.
 On 24 November, the corps crossed the Sarre River and then liberated Saint-Avold on 27 November 1944.
 From 1 to 11 December 1944, XII Corps fought for, and liberated the towns of Sarre-Union and Sarreguemines.
 On 12 December, the corps entered Germany and began operations against the Siegfried Line fortifications.

-Ardennes

 Germany's surprise offensive into the Ardennes on 16 December 1944, resulted in the U.S. Third Army being moved northward to attack the southern flank of the German army in Belgium and Luxembourg.
 Turning over its part of the front to the U.S. XV Corps, XII Corps moved to the area of Luxembourg city on 21 December 1944.
 Subsequently, the corps cleared the west bank of the Moselle River in Luxembourg until 11 January 1945.
 During 18–23 January, XII Corps assaulted across the Sauer River and cleared the twin confluences of the Our River and the Sauer, and then that of the Sauer and Moselle Rivers.